filip-ch9/filip-ch9/README.md

 ### Hi there 👋

-Currently learning and working at ITS Iskratel Skopje.
+Currently working at ITS Iskratel Skopje.

 - 🔭 I’m currently working on ... spring boot app
 - 🌱 I’m currently learning ...
 Spring Security